...

 Steps To Take If You Contracted An Infection In A Hospital Due To Negligence

-Can you claim for contracting coronavirus or can you claim for contracting an MRSA?
+Can you claim for contracting coronavirus, or can you claim for contracting MRSA?
 If you have evidence that you contracted a hospital-acquired infection because of hospital negligence, you may be able to claim compensation.
 You can do the following to gather evidence to support your claim.

 No Win, No Fee Claims For Hospital Acquired Infections

 At Legal Helpline, we wish to support you in your stressful time and help you restore normality whilst achieving justice.
 This is why all of the solicitors on our panel will give you the option of entering into a No Win, No Fee agreement, also known as a Conditional Fee Agreement (CFA).
-Under a CFA, you will not have to pay any fees upfront or during the claim and if your claim does not succeed, you will not have to pay any of the fees your solicitor has incurred in pursuing your case.
+Under a CFA, you will not be required to pay any service fees upfront or during the claim, nor any if you lose.

 Contact Legal Helpline About Your Claim

 Have you experienced MRSA, sepsis, pneumonia, bedsores, cellulitis, a urinary tract infection, a surgical site infection or any other type of bacterial infection or viral infection, due to medical negligence?
 Then you could be entitled to claim compensation.
 Contact Legal Helpline today to begin your claim.
-Call us on 0161 696 9685 or use our online claims form to reach us, and if you have legitimate grounds to claim, we will provide you with an excellent personal injury solicitor to handle your claim.
+Call us on 0333 000 0729 or use our online claims form to get in touch.

 Hospital And Medical Negligence Resources